cFos/l10n/README.md

 Sometimes you need to use `"` inside of string.

-If you remember that `"` marks beginning and ending of our string, you may ask how we can let program to know that `"` right in middle of our string isn't closing part?
+If you remember that `"` marks beginning and ending of our string, you may ask how we can let program to know that `"` right in the middle of our string isn't closing part?

 For example, following string will be wrong: